pranjalhejib/IT-In-Out-Dup/README.md

 4. **Google Sheets Setup**
    - Create a new Google Sheet
    - Share it with the email address associated with your Google Apps Script
-   - The script will automatically create two sheets:
+   - The script will automatically create the necessary columns
-     - 'II' sheet for Inventory In data
-     - 'IO' sheet for Inventory Out data with distributor information

 5. **Run the application**
    ```bash